 Restore files using Windows File Recovery

 Windows File Recovery is a free Microsoft data recovery tool.
-It is used to recover deleted or lost files from internal hard drive, or USB flash drives, memory cards etc. This tool has two data recovery modes: Regular Mode and Extensive Mode.
+It is used to recover deleted or lost files from internal hard drives, or USB flash drives, memory cards etc. This tool has two data recovery modes: Regular Mode and Extensive Mode.
 The Regular Mode could only recover the recently deleted files from an NTFS partition or drive.
 If the files are deleted a while ago from an NTFS disk or partition, or if the NTFS disk is formatted or corrupted, you could use the Extensive Mode to recover files.

 How to recover data using Windows File Recovery: